Eco-CO2/energy_analysis_toolbox/doc/sources/energy_toolbox.power.overconsumption.rst

 periods in a power timeseries.
 It is divided in three subpackages documented below :

-- :py:mod:`watt_df.power.overconsumption.find` dedicated to locating
+- :py:mod:`wattdf.power.overconsumption.find` dedicated to locating
   the overconsumption instants in a power series.
-- :py:mod:`watt_df.power.overconsumption.transform` dedicated to
+- :py:mod:`wattdf.power.overconsumption.transform` dedicated to
   post-processing these intervals.
-- :py:mod:`watt_df.power.overconsumption.select` dedicated to filtering
+- :py:mod:`wattdf.power.overconsumption.select` dedicated to filtering
   the obtained intervals in order to keep the most significant ones.

 energy\_toolbox.power.overconsumption.find
 -----------------------------------------------
-.. automodule:: watt_df.power.overconsumption.find
+.. automodule:: wattdf.power.overconsumption.find
    :members:
    :undoc-members:
    :show-inheritance: